nhsbsa/nhsbsa-digital-playbook/src/design/content-designer/beta.md

 ---
 layout: article
-title: "Content design at Beta"
+title: "Content design in beta"
-description: "What does a Content Designer do at Beta?"
+description: "What content designers do in beta"
 tags: content-design
 order: 4
 ---

+During the beta phase, we refine and optimise user experience.
+We iterate and improve the product or service, testing with real users to make sure content supports a simple, clear and accessible experience.

-## What is expected from a Content Designer in Beta
+## What content designers do in beta

-During the Beta phase, the product is closer to its final form, and the focus is on refining and optimising the user experience.
-As a Content Designer, you might be involved in:

-- make sure all routes that users take into the service are now considered as valid end-to-end user journeys
+Our content designers:

+- build on content findings from alpha
-- taking your best idea from alpha and start building it for real with a select group of users (this is known as Private Beta)
+- test prototypes with a select group of users (this is known as private beta)
-- working with the team to decide whether further changes are required to fine tune the final product
+- make sure content supports interactions and works within selected components
-- helping track down work to be done based on user feedback
+- observe user research, continuing to iterate based on user feedback
-- ensuring that solutions are built for everyone - not just a select few
-- ensuring that solutions meet the [latest published WCAG standard](https://www.w3.org/WAI/standards-guidelines/wcag/) to 'AA' standard
+- make sure content meets the [latest published WCAG guidance](https://www.w3.org/WAI/standards-guidelines/wcag/) to at least ‘AA’ standard
-- contributing and sharing any new design patterns that are developed to meet user needs within the NHS / GOV design communities
+- share any new content patterns we’ve developed with NHS and GOV design communities
-- observing user research and analysing data and analytics
+- collaborate with policy and subject matter experts to ensure content is accurate and compliant
+- collaborate with developers to identify error scenarios and create error messages
+- design accessible URLs and page titles across the user journey
+- work with the delivery team to decide when changes are ready to be released and measured